 I hate to be the bearer of bad news, but summer is coming close to an end.
 I honest to goodness don’t even feel like it’s really begun yet, but unfortunately, it’s already ending.
 I know this because when I was trying to determine when to post this recipe, I realized the the Wilton Key Lime Candy Melts I used in the recipe are listed as “out of season” on many websites.
 And that makes me want to cry.
 How on Earth is August out of the summer season?
 Wah.
 Also, some kids are already back in school?
 Some went back at the end of freaking July??
 I cannot get over that and I don’t think I could ever live in a place that made kids go back to school in July.
 September is back to school.
 Not July, not August… September.

 Anyway, I realized I needed to post this recipe ASAP if I actually wanted anyone to be able to make it this season.
-I did see the melts still available at Michael’s the other day or you can stock up here.
+I did see the melts still available at Michael’s the other day.
 This is the perfect time for key lime pie and nothing screams summer to me more than the flavors.
 I’ve been obsessed with using the Wilton Candy Melts in popcorn because they melt perfectly and create the perfect candy coating.
 They’re also super quick and easy to prep and make one of the most fun desserts around.

 Key Lime Pie Popcorn:

 Print this recipe!